dwarvesf/brainery/memo/dwarves-summit-2022-engineering-a-good-time.md

 ---
 tags:
   - dwarves
   - team
+  - event
 title: Dwarves Summit 2022 Engineering A Good Time
 date: 2023-01-09
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2023-01-09
 created: 2023-01-09
 ---

 ![[50d7ea1e7a9652013fd0cecdd7596784_MD5.webp]]

-# Dwarves Summit 2022: Engineering a good time.
+## Dwarves Summit 2022: Engineering a good time.

 We don’t treat team bonding the common way, because we understand our engineers.
 Most of our engineers don’t want running and getting sweaty on the beach for “team-building” activities, or pretending to smile in front of the travel agent’s camera.

 This was our first company get-together after 2 years of COVID.
 It was organized in ways that we can all look back to the progress we’ve made, pat ourselves on the back, have a blast together, and look forward to an even better 2023.

 ## Remote First Company